jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (3) The court may make an order under this section on any conditions the court thinks fit.

 ### 181 Powers incidental to power to sell land, mines, or minerals
-A mortgagee's or receiver's power to sell mortgaged land, or to sell mines or minerals separately from mortgaged land, includes the power—
+A mortgagee’s or receiver’s power to sell mortgaged land, or to sell mines or minerals separately from mortgaged land, includes the power—
   (a) to sell the land, mines, or minerals subject to an easement, right, privilege, or covenant of any kind; and (b) to create an easement, right, or privilege of any kind over land for the time being remaining unsold; and (c) to enter into a covenant of any kind concerning land for the time being remaining unsold; and